 Your Easy Guide to Unemployment Taxes

-Payroll is more than just calculating timecards and paying the right wages or salary.
-In fact, if you’re not careful, you run the risk of overpaying or underpaying employment taxes.
+Payroll is more than calculating timecards and paying the right wages or salary.
+In fact, if you’re not careful, you risk overpaying or underpaying employment taxes.

-A big chunk of payroll goes to learning and keeping up-to-date with tax laws so you don’t miss any of your obligations, since doing so would mean criminal charges and hefty fines and penalty fees; and that’s on top of what you’re already due to pay!
+A big chunk of payroll goes to learning and keeping up-to-date with tax laws.
+This helps you keep track of your obligations and avoid criminal charges, fines, and penalty fees.

-Commonly overlooked payroll taxes are the federal and state unemployment insurance taxes which jointly fund the benefits received by those who have lost their jobs under the federal program called unemployment insurance.
+Commonly overlooked payroll taxes are the federal and state unemployment insurance taxes.
+These taxes fund the unemployment insurance program, which provides benefits to those who have lost their jobs.

-Most employers are liable for both the federal (FUTA) and state unemployment taxes (SUTA), but the good news is, your SUTA payments can generally (Wisconsin included) be credited against the FUTA.
+Most employers are liable for both the federal (FUTA) and state unemployment taxes (SUTA).
+But the good news is you can credit your SUTA payments (Wisconsin included) against the FUTA.
 Here’s what you need to know about them.

-The federal unemployment tax (FUTA) rate is at 6%, which is applied to the first $7,000 wages paid to each employee during the year.
-This rate can be reduced to up to 0.6% if you paid state unemployment taxes which would entitle you to up to 5.4% of credit against your FUTA.
+The FUTA rate is 6%, applied to the first $7,000 wages paid to each employee during the year.
+This rate can be reduced to up to 0.6% if you paid state unemployment taxes.
+This would entitle you to up to 5.4% of credit against your FUTA.

-There are three tests to determine whether you are required to pay the FUTA: the general test, household employers test, and agriculture employers test.
+There are three tests to determine if you need to pay the FUTA:

 • General Test

-This test applies to wages paid on employees who are neither household nor agriculture employees.
-Under the general test, you are liable to pay the FUTA if:
+This test applies to wages paid to employees who are neither household nor agriculture employees.
+Under the general test, you are liable to pay the FUTA if you:

-• You had one or more employees for at least some part of a day in any 20 or more different weeks.
+- Have one or more employees for at least 20 or more different weeks.
 Count all full-time, part-time, and temporary employees.

 • Household Employers Test

-You are required to pay the FUTA on wages paid to household employees if they total to $1,000 or more in any calendar quarter.
+You must pay the FUTA on wages paid to household employees totaling $1,000 or more in any calendar quarter.

 • Agriculture Employers Test